-• Director: Ms Wendy Ludwig
+Director: Ms Wendy Ludwig

 Dr Ludwig is a Kungarakan and Gurindji woman from Darwin, with considerable executive leadership experience in the tertiary education sector, as well as on community committees and boards of management.
-She is a current active member of the Kungarakan Cultural and Education Association and has been a Board Director for the Darwin Entertainment Centre since 2016 and is on the Board of the Museum and Art Gallery of the NT (MAGNT) which she joined in May 2021.
+She is a current active member of the Kungarakan Cultural and Education Association and has been a Board Director since 2021 of the Museum and Art Gallery of the NT (MAGNT).
 She became a member of the Literacy for Life Foundation Board in 2018.
 Dr Ludwig's previous roles include Deputy CEO - Vocational Education and Training at Batchelor Institute; Director of Operations in the Office of the Pro-Vice Chancellor Indigenous Leadership at Charles Darwin University (CDU); Acting Pro-Vice Chancellor at CDU from August 2016-July 2017; Head of Faculty - Faculty for Aboriginal and Torres Strait Islander Studies - Tropical Nth Qld Institute of TAFE; and many years of teaching in the Adult Education and Training sector.
-In 2017 Wendy was awarded an Honorary Doctorate by WINU (World Indigenous Nations University - Canada) in recognition of her contributions to Indigenous education and training.
+In 2017 Dr Ludwig was awarded an Honorary Doctorate by WINU (World Indigenous Nations University - Canada) in recognition of her contributions to Indigenous education and training.
+Wendy acknowledges that the WINU doctorate is especially important to her as it is recognition by Indigenous academics from a broad range of international Indigenous tertiary institutions that caps off a long journey of study and qualifications in the broader western academic tradition.